 Quality vets tend to add extra certifications and training to their repertoire as their careers progress, so check on any additional qualifications or memberships.

 Does the practice have any specialists on hand, and if so, what kind?
 What certifications do the veterinary nurses have, and how long have they been on staff?

 A high turnover rate is often a sign of a less-than-ideal practice.
 Is the place adequately staffed or run off its feet?
 These are the sorts of things to find out.

 Choosing the right vet comes down to trust.
 You want a veterinary practice with a proven track record of treating pets well and dealing with people professionally.

-Talk to other pet owners and those who work in the pet industry (groomers, pet sitters, pet shop managers, kennel owners, etc.) – they should be able to give you some recommendations.
+Talk to other pet owners and those who work in the pet industry such as groomers, pet-sitters, kennel owners, etc. They should be able to give you some recommendations.

 Once you’ve got a short list, start ringing around and ask them any specific questions you have.
 Whichever one provides the answers you’re most comfortable with goes to the top of the list.